ZovoTools

 Working with Multiple Shadow Layers

-One of the most powerful features of this generator is the ability to add multiple shadow layers.
+One of the most features of this generator is the ability to add multiple shadow layers.
 In CSS, you can stack multiple shadows on a single element by separating them with commas.
-Layered shadows create more realistic and nuanced effects than a single shadow.
+Layered shadows create more realistic and detailed effects than a single shadow.

 Click the "Add Layer" button to create a new shadow layer.
 Each layer can have its own offset, blur, spread, color, and inset settings.
 Click on a layer in the list to select it and adjust its properties.
 The layers are rendered in order, with the first layer appearing on top.